pitkley/i3nator/README.md

 **Note:** If you want to be able to use the automatic command execution feature, you will need to install [`xdotool`][xdotool].

-## Usage:
+## Usage

-Following the usage of i3nator as of 0.1.0.
+Following the usage of i3nator as of 1.0.0.

 ```text
 USAGE: